Elizacat/enya/README.md

 How to use
 ===========
 See main.py.
-Requires gevent and irclib (http://github.com/Elizacat/irclib)
+Requires gevent and PyIRC (http://github.com/Elizacat/PyIRC)

 Bugs
 =====
-#HA HA HA!
+HA HA HA!